magento/devdocs/guides/v2.0/cloud/trouble/trouble-crypt-key-variable.md

           ),
         );
         {% endhighlight %}
-4. If the value is incorrect, add the key, save your changes to `env.php`, and exit the text editor.
+4. If the value is incorrect, add the key value, and save your changes to `env.php`.
+If the file does not exist, create and save an `env.php` file using the format above.
+5. Exit the text editor and repeat this process for each environment.
+Test store actions in each environment to verify if the issue persists, such as completing a cart purchase.

 #### Related topics
 *	[List the current environment variables]({{page.baseurl}}cloud/env/environment-vars_over.html#cloud-import-key)